sorriso/myndo/README.md

 -                                                          flannel         nok         nok         nok          nok

-operating system used on vm
+# Operating system used on vm
 - for virtualbox  centos 7 (tested with CentOS-7-x86_64-Minimal-2003.iso) user: ansible pwd: centos (if you change it, you will have to update scripts)
 - for aws         centos 7 ami   (free tier)
 -                 amazon linux 2 (free tier)

-micro services (i.e container) are sharing data (i.e configuration & data files) within the cluster thanks to glusterfs solution the minimum size of the cluster is 1 master and 2 workers (default configuration)
+# Micro services (i.e container) are sharing data (i.e configuration & data files) within the cluster thanks to glusterfs solution
+the minimum size of the cluster is 1 master and 2 workers (default configuration)

-Prerequisites on local host
+# Prerequisites on local host
 - docker installed & running (tested with v19.03.8)
 - virtualbox installed (tested with 6.1.8 r137981 (Qt5.6.3))
 - ansible installed (tested with v2.9.9)
 - an aws account (tested on an account having root privilege)

-configuration of vm
+# Configuration of vm
 - all configuration files are stored in <myndo_root>/ansible_scripts/vars
 - during vm's installation:
   - the latest version are used, except for docker, docker-compose, glusterfs and k8 (version fixed in configuration files)
   - regarding amazon ami, the latest version that is available in the "aws region" is used

-preparation for virtualbox use:
+# Preparation for virtualbox use:
   - vm iso template preparaiotn
     - download centos 7 installation iso
     - download VBoxGuestAdditions_x.y.z.iso from virtualbox web site